-This exception applies even when the employee was not driving the vehicle for her job.
-For example, even if an employee is driving a car owned by an employer to run personal errands, if an automobile accident occurs, the employee, and the employee’s spouse or resident relatives if also occupants of the vehicle, should first file a claim for No-Fault benefits with the insurance company of the commercial vehicle first.
+This exception applies even if a car accident occurs when an employee is not driving the employer-provided vehicle in the course of his or her job.
+For example, if an auto accident occurs while an employee is using an employer-provided vehicle to run personal errands over the weekend, the employee, the employee’s spouse and/or the employer’s resident relatives (if they were occupants of the vehicle at the time of the crash) would file a claim for No-Fault benefits with the insurance company that covers the employer-provided vehicle.

-When a motorcycle and motor vehicle are involved in an accident in Michigan, the rules of priority change:
+When a motorcycle and motor vehicle are involved in an accident in Michigan, the rules of priority:

 - First Priority – “The insurer of the owner or registrant of the motor vehicle involved in the accident.”